 The political metamorphoses of the long twentieth century saw the rise and demise of ‘labour’ as a political category the world over.
 In the mid-twentieth century, ‘labour’ served as a rallying cry across the political spectrum, as a keyword of worldwide ‘modernisation’ and even as a futurist leitmotif in literature and the arts.
 The legal regulation of the employment relationship was seen as the fulcrum of national as well as colonial social policies.
 Since the 1980s, trade unions have faced crises, erstwhile labour parties have changed their social constituencies, academics have proclaimed ‘the end of work’, while artists have aestheticised ‘labour’ as a relic of an archaic world.
+Social policy has been refocused on social citizens’ rights, and ‘labour reform’ now implies the informalisation of employment.
+While the end of an age of ‘labour’ (as a political category) has sometimes been recognised as a global phenomenon, the study of labour and social policies has been confined typically to analysis at the national level, and compared mostly within the North Atlantic region: the impact of global entanglements and the forces that reproduce difference among the world’s labour regimes have remained largely obscured.

 - Prof. Rana Behal (University of Delhi)